LIVE MORE LIFE, BE MORE iIrish

 The Giants are fancied to claim the play-off championship, but the road to glory won’t be a walk in the park.
 The Sheffield Steelers have already secured a prestigious double, claiming both the regular season title and the Challenge Cup.

-Their dominance has seen bookmakers peg them as favourites to complete the treble with a play-off victory, but the Giants are no strangers to stealing the show and defying the odds.
-They are the reigning play-off champions and are sure to attract plenty of interest on betting apps in Ireland, with Irish punters backing them to defend their crown.
+Their dominance has seen bookmakers peg them as favorites to complete the treble with a playoff victory, but the Giants are no strangers to stealing the show and defying the odds.
+They are the reigning play-off champions and are sure to attract plenty of interest in betting apps in Ireland, with Irish punters backing them to defend their crown.

 The Giants are a powerhouse in UK ice hockey, and a big part of their success stems from their roster’s strong North American presence.
 This connection with the United States and Canada is about to get even more exciting with the return of the Friendship Four tournament later this year.